What Causes Balance Problems In Seniors?

 Don’t hesitate to talk to your parent’s doctor about your concerns.
 After all, it’s the first step toward managing this issue and improving your loved one’s wellbeing.

 Unfortunately, exercise can’t reverse balance problems in seniors caused by inner ear issues.
 However, it can promote minute changes in older adults’ muscles and nerve signals that regulate balance.
-Over time, routine balance exercises build muscle and nerve connections that lead to better balance in seniors.
+Over time, routine balance exercises build strength and nerve connections that lead to better balance in seniors.

 There are many balance exercises for seniors, such as: